unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-without-popup.md

 ## Step 4: Create the Logout Button

 For the last step, you will call the `uauth.logout()` function to handle logging out.
 The function should be called upon clicking the logout button.
-Features of this method include:&#x20;
+Features of this method include:

 1. Clears cache of authorization.
 2. If the `postLogoutRedirectUri` is present.